One in three workers have experienced domestic violence, and for many, the violence follows them to work.

 - Workplace safety planning

-- Paid leave for victims
+- Paid domestic violence leave

 - Protection from discrimination or adverse action, and

 It can be challenging for members to speak up when they see warning signs of domestic violence at work.
-This is why it’s vital that unions take initiative to address domestic violence at work by building awareness and making it a bargaining priority.
+This is why it’s vital that unions take the initiative to address domestic violence at work by building awareness and making it a bargaining priority.
 This is how unions send a message to the members that they can trust their union, and that help is at hand.

 Learn more about language for collective agreements that unions can adapt in their own negotiations.